 Empowerment We are committed to empowering our members and community to resolve problems by creating an environment that encourages solutions and addresses the needs of the community.

-- Authorized strength of 50, which includes 47 sworn officers and three civilian support personnel [FPD Org Chart 2013] .
-Our sister department, the Fairbanks Emergency Communications Center has an authorized strength of 17, including a manager/department head and 16 dispatchers
+- Authorized strength of 52, which includes 46 sworn officers and six civilian support personnel [2015 Organization Chart] .
+Our sister department, the Fairbanks Emergency Communications Center has an authorized strength of 17, including a manager and 16 dispatchers.

 - State of the Art equipment and technology.